aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/aspose-words-instead-of-openxml-sdk/_index.md

 ﻿---
-title: How to Use Aspose.Words Instead of Open XML SDK – Aspose.Words for Java
+title: How to Use Aspose.Words Instead of Open XML SDK
+second_title: Aspose.Words for Java
 articleTitle: How to Use Aspose.Words Instead of Open XML SDK
 linktitle: How to Use Aspose.Words Instead of Open XML SDK
 description: "How to download and install Aspose.Words for Java and what prerequisites have to be met to work with Aspose.Words instead of Open XML."